zephyrproject-rtos/zephyr/doc/board/arduino_due.rst

       $ minicom -D /dev/ttyACM0 -o

-   The :option:`-o` option tells minicom not to send the modem initialization string.
+   The ``-o`` option tells minicom not to send the modem initialization string.

 #.
 Press the Reset button and you should see "Hello World!" in your terminal.